10 Best Things To Do In Coffs Harbour, NSW, Australia

 Overall, Coffs Creek Walk is about 8.6 km, but you can choose a shorter section.
 In this case my recommendation is to walk from Coffs Harbour Beach to the scenic Mangrove Boardwalk, or do the ~3 km walk from Coffs Creek Park to the North Coast Regional Botanic Garden.

-Visit the North Coast Regional Botanic Garden
+North Coast Regional Botanic Garden – rainforest, boardwalks and easy walks

 North Coast Regional Botanic Garden, Coffs Harbour, New South Wales, Australia